kovart/sticksy/README.md

 The library is especially useful for ads or other items that visitors want to interact with.
 Sticky blocks are perceived much better by your visitors than unfixed widgets and therefore they have a significantly higher click-through rate.

-But also you can use it for some design features.
+*But also you can use it for some design features.*

 ## Why Sticksy is awesome?
    * Setup in one line
    * Super performance
-   * Ready for DOM changes
    * Zero dependencies
+   * Reacts to DOM changes
    * Small size ~1.6Kb (minified gzip)

 ## Examples